Braehoulland

-Braehoulland is a hamlet on Mainland, in Shetland, Scotland.
+Braehoulland (/scz/ bray-HOO-lənd) is a hamlet on Mainland, in Shetland, Scotland.
 Braehoulland is situated within the parish of Northmaven.
 Eshaness Community Centre is located in Braehoulland.

 There is a caravan site and a cafe located at the farmstead of Braewick, just south of the main cluster of buildings.
 Braewick beach is on a south-facing bay, with cliffs at the east and west sides, and with dramatic sea stacks further to the east.